zooldk/cv/CV_SteffenLarsen.md

   : Proven ability to lead and manage a wide variety of agile development projects in team and independent situations.

 * Architecture and Design
   : Experienced in building and streamlining mission-critical systems.
-Strives to get high quality software with simple and well designed solution.
+Strives to get high quality innovative software with simple and well designed solution in mind.

 * Software Development
   : Polyglot and full-stack developer with a huge experience in multiple languages and deep knowledge of networks and operating systems.
-Have done software development since the late 90's.
+Have done software development since the mid 90's.